Geometry of the cumulant series in diffusion MRI: Results

 where $\S$, the \textit{fully symmetric} part of $\C$,

 is proportional to the dimensionless {\it kurtosis tensor} $\W$ --- a 3d generalization of the kurtosis excess for the probability distribution of molecular displacements \citep{JENSEN2005}.
-The notation \citep{THORNE1980} for symmetrization over tensor indices between (...) is assumed henceforth.
+The tensor-algebra notation \citep{THORNE1980} for symmetrization over tensor indices between parentheses is assumed henceforth, e.g., $\D_{(ij)} = \tfrac12 (\D_{ij} + \D_{ji})$.
 Since $\W$ and $\S$ contain the same information, we will focus on $\S$, and refer to both $\S$ and $\W$ as kurtosis.

 Kurtosis splits into irreducible components with $\ell=0,\ 2,\ 4$: